Kevin Padian

-Kevin Padian (born 1951) is a Professor of Integrative Biology at the University of California, Berkeley, Curator of Paleontology, University of California Museum of Paleontology and was President of the National Center for Science Education from 2007 to 2008.
+Kevin Padian (born 1951) is an American paleontologist.
+He is Professor of Integrative Biology at the University of California, Berkeley, Curator of Paleontology, University of California Museum of Paleontology, and was President of the National Center for Science Education from 2007 to 2008.
 Padian's area of interest is in vertebrate evolution, especially the origins of flight and the evolution of birds from theropod dinosaurs.
 He served as an expert witness for the plaintiffs in the Kitzmiller v.
 Dover Area School District trial, and his testimony was repeatedly cited in the court's decision.